You want to submit suspicious files found in your environment to Symantec Security Response for review.

 For emails which prompt for credentials rather than download a file, submit to your AntiSpam vendor.
 The suspected missed malware portal is not for phishing mails, phishing attachments or missed spam, though it is possible to paste in the URL of undetected phishing websites.

-Submit files you believe are being falsely detected using SymSubmit's Incorrectly Detected by Symantec tab.
+Submit files you believe are being falsely detected using SymSubmit's "Clean Software Incorrectly Detected" tile.
 A reference number will be sent via email upon submission.
 Symantec engineers will maintain contact through email as the reported false positive is investigated.
-To learn more, see Submit false positives detected by Endpoint Protection.
+To learn more, see: How to Submit False Positives on Content Analysis to Symantec

 Suspected IPS false positives are also reported through that same SymSubmit website.
 To learn more, see Responding to suspected IPS false positives in Endpoint Protection.